JSTOR-Labs/plant-humanities/boxwood/README.md

 [^ref1]: Nicholas LeBlanc, Catalina Salgado-Salazar, Jo Anne Crouch, “Boxwood blight: an ongoing threat to ornamental and native boxwood,” _Applied Microbiology and Biotechnology_ 102 (2018): 4371, [DOI:10.1007/s00253-018-8936-2](https://doi.org/10.1007/s00253-018-8936-2)

-[^ref2]: Ibid., with reference to USDA-National Agricultural Statistics Service Census of Agriculture 2014 reports, [https://www.agcensus.usda.gov](https://www.agcensus.usda.gov).
-English or European boxwood is the same species (_Buxus sempervirens_) as American boxwood.
+[^ref2]: Nicholas LeBlanc, Catalina Salgado-Salazar, Jo Anne Crouch, “Boxwood blight,” with reference to USDA-National Agricultural Statistics Service Census of Agriculture 2014 reports, [https://www.agcensus.usda.gov.](https://www.agcensus.usda.gov) English or European boxwood is the same species (_Buxus sempervirens_) as American boxwood.
 There are no boxwood species native to the United States.
 The centers of diversity for the genus are in Western Europe, Northern Africa, and Asia (_Buxus microphylla_).

 [^ref3]: Diane Kostial McGuire, ed., _Beatrix Farrand’s Plant Book for Dumbarton Oaks_ (Washington, DC: Dumbarton Oaks, 1980), xiii.